Sub-Linear Privacy-Preserving Near-Neighbor Search: Preliminaries and Background

-One of the most popular measures of similarity between web documents is resemblance (or Jaccard similarity) $\mathcal{R}$~\cite{Proc:Broder}.
-This similarity measure is only defined over sets which can be equivalently thought of as binary vectors over the universe, with non-zeros indicating the elements belonging to the given set.
+One of the most popular measures of similarity between web documents is {\it resemblance} (or Jaccard similarity) $\mathcal{R}$~\cite{Proc:Broder}.
+This similarity measure is only defined over sets which can be equivalently thought of as binary vectors over the universe, with non-zeros indicating the existence of those elements

 The resemblance similarity between two given sets $x$, $y \subseteq \Omega = \{1,2,...,|\Omega|\}$ is defined as

 where $f_1 = |x|$, $f_2 = |y|$, and $a = |x \cap y|$.

 Minwise hashing~\cite{Proc:Broder_STOC98} is the LSH for resemblance similarity.
 The minwise hashing family applies a random permutation $\pi:\Omega \rightarrow \Omega$, on the given set $x$, and stores only the minimum value after the permutation mapping.
 Formally MinHash and its collision probability is given by